MiskaMoska/Multi-NoC/README.md

-# Network-on-Package
+# Multi-NoC

-RTL and UVM test code of  a Network-on-Package(NoP)
+RTL and UVM test code of a Multi-NoC system